 Professor Zoe Radnor FAcSS

 Professor Zoe Radnor is Pro Vice-Chancellor and Executive Dean for the College of Business and Social Science at Aston University.
-As a member of ULaw Executive Board specifically focused on the provision of high quality, innovative academic teaching and developing excellence in research and thought leadership.
+As a member of the University Executive Board Zoe is ensuring that the ambitious Aston 2030 vision is reached through leading the College and university strategic projects.
 Zoe’s research is performance and process improvement and service management within public sector organisations.
 Zoe is a Fellow of the Academy of Social Science (FAcSS) and the British Academy of Management (FBAM).

 Throughout her career Zoe has focused on promoting women in HE by setting up academic women’s networks, speaking on Springboard programmes, acting as an Aurora mentor and tutor and more recently chairing and speaking at various events focused on allyship, intersectionality and bringing about real change in diversity and inclusion.
 Zoe championed the development and implementation of an EDI strategy for City, University of London as PVC (EDI, Strategy and Planning) supported by a delivery plan and revised EDI governance structure which places EDI into all aspects of the university management structure.